Impact of Charge Transfer Inefficiency on transit light-curves: A correction strategy for PLATO: CTI calibration strategy

 \subsection{Calibration dataset}

 As PLATO is not yet in-flight, we used a simulated CCD image containing a stellar field for the calibration procedure.
 This image is generated with PLATOSim \citep{Jannsen_2024}, a simulation tool designed to produce photometric time series and CCD images tailored to the PLATO mission.
-The simulated image includes several sources of noise—smearing, photon noise, and readout noise—to approximate realistic observational conditions.
+The simulated image includes several sources of noise---smearing, photon noise, and readout noise---to approximate realistic observational conditions.
 To improve the signal-to-noise ratio (S/N), we averaged over 10 exposures.
-The upper limit of 10 exposures is decided by the in-flight operational constraints.
+The upper limit of 10 exposures is decided by the in-flight operational constraints (specifically to minimise the duration of the calibration phase and the associated telemetry volume).

 We simulated forward CTI effects using the cumulative trap distribution described in Sect.~\ref{subsec:radiation_analysis}.
 The distribution follows an axisymmetric radial profile, scaled to match the radiation dose for PLATO's extended 8-year mission scenario \citep{ohb2024radiation}.
 The mean trap densities are scaled accordingly to construct the cumulative map, centred on the optical axis of the CCD.